invenia/DateOffsets.jl/README.md

 defined as a static offset of one day (irrespective of DST, because TimeZones.jl handles that just fine).

-### `sim_now`

-In a live system, horizons and some data source offsets are calculated with reference to the current time.
-But when backruns are performed, they cannot use the actual current time; instead, we need some way to inform `Horizons.jl` what the "current" time would be if this were a live run, to ensure that backrun simulations perform identically to the live system.

-Additionally, when data fetching occurs a backrun's "current" time must be compared to the `available_date` of the data to ensure that the system is not cheating (making use of data that would not be available yet in a live run).

-This is accomplised with `sim_now`, a variable which defaults to `now(TimeZone("UTC"))`).

-Live runs can sometimes use the default value for `sim_now` (`now(TimeZone("UTC"))`) to represent the current date, but in some cases the time zone will be relevant, and in those cases a value for `sim_now` (zoned appropriately) should be passed in.

-For example, for forecast horizons for the next four hours, you might call `horizon_hourly(Dates.Hour(1):Dates.Hour(4))`.
-The resulting target dates would have a UTC time zone, but would represent the appropriate instant.

-However, calling `horizon_next_day()` without providing a `sim_now` results in target dates for every hour of the next UTC day.
-So if you're forecasting for EST, and the current time is 20:00 EST on Friday, it is currently 01:00 UTC on Saturday, and the target dates passed back would be for 01:00 UTC Sunday through 00:00 UTC Monday (20:00 EST on Saturday through 21:00 EST on Sunday), which is probably not what you want.
-In this case, call `horizon_next_day(now(FixedTimeZone("-05:00")))`, and the result will be 01:00 EST on Saturday through 00:00 EST on Sunday instead.

 ### Our Use Case